Rajasekhar18110/AudioTrimmer/README.md

 3.In the terminal type: npm start

-4. then automatically browser will show my page at localhost:3000
+4.Then automatically browser will show my page at localhost:3000

 Thankyou..